-Interested in learning more about the topics of equine-assisted trauma recovery, trauma-informed horsemanship, and the horse-human relationship from the lens of the polyvagal theory, attachment theory, Somatic Experiencing®, and relational rupture and repair work?
+Interested in learning more about the topics of equine-assisted trauma recovery, trauma-informed horsemanship, and the horse-human relationship from the lens of the polyvagal theory, attachment theory, Somatic Experiencing®, relational rupture and repair work, social justice, and decolonization?
 Check out the following podcasts featuring Sarah and be sure to visit this page for updates as more are added.

 Not interested in the horse-human relationship but still curious about some of these topics?
 Check out Sarah’s podcasts on Accidental Gods for how this material applies to human-human contexts.

 Podcast 4: November 3, 2021 (episode 82)

 Podcast 1: September 21, 2018 (episode 21) Horse Power with Elysia Buss